robcarver17/pysystemtrade/docs/introduction.md

 ## A simple pre-baked system

-Normally we wouldn't create a system by adding each stage manually.
+Normally we wouldn't create a system by adding each stage manually (importing and creating long lists of stage objects).
 Instead you can use a 'pre baked' system, and then modify it as required.

-For example (code is [here](prebakedsystem.spy) )
+For example here is a pre-baked version of the previous example (code is [here](prebakedsystem.spy) ):

 ```python
 from systems.provided.example.simplesystem import simplesystem